 Get those big black poly sheets that you can get at any hardware store or tarpaulin.
 The first thing to do is to wrap your bags in those poly covers to ensure they do not get wet, dirty, or damaged.
 It is extremely important because you will be riding through a lot of dirt, mud, and water.

 The next thing to do would be to get a few good quality bungee cords and a long enough nylon rope.
 First, mount your bags on the motorcycle using the bungees and then secure it tightly with the nylon rope.

 Always do both to ensure double safety.
 If either one gives away, at least there is second protection to keep the bag intact and in place.
 You need to remember that you will also be riding at great speed at several places and a bag coming lose will definitely result in a fall.

 A question I often get asked is whether a riding gear or suit is required.
 This is really more of a personal choice.
 I have never used it myself because while riding to a place like Spiti Valley, you anyways have a thick windproof jacket on the top and a thermal and trouser on the bottom.

 But if it makes you feel any safer then, by all means, buy it.
 I would surely recommend at least buying the knee and elbow guards.
 Again, this is really a personal choice and there is no firm yes or no around it.

 Spare Fuel for Spiti Trip

-I think that covers most of how to prepare your motorcycle for Spiti trip.
-I am not really an expert on the matter and all that I have shared above is completely based on my own personal experience.
-If there is any information that can be added or you have inputs that can be of help to others, please do mention the same in comments section below.
-For any further questions, please feel free to comment and ask or at our Community Forum; and I will be glad to answer.
+I think that covers most of how to prepare your bike for Spiti valley trip.
+All that I have shared above is completely based on my own personal experience.
+If you have any questions, please feel free to ask in the comments section below, or at our Community Forum; and I will be glad to answer.